tatums/rails_json_web_token/README.md

 # Rails and JWT
 This is a Proof of concept which uses Rails as a backend and returns JWT for Auth.
 Client side apps can verify the token using the public RSA key.
-The token is held by the client app and will need to pass the token back up to the server on subsequet requests for resources.
+The token is held by the client app and will need to pass the token back up to the server on subsequet requests (as a header) for resources.

 * Rails API
-* Devise for user auth
+* Devise to handle auth logic (from API to the DataStore level)
 * JWT (JSON Web Tokens)
-* SPA's (Single Page Apps) are served from `public` directory but this could even be an S3 bucket under the same domain
+* SPA's (Single Page Apps) are served from `public` directory but this could any HTTP Server including an S3 bucket

 ## Development

-#### Server
+#### Api Server

 Start rails